John00001/vue-calendar-app/README.md

 ## Single-file components - Calendar App

-* Simple State Management (no Vuex - just to see how things work without it)
+* Simple State Management (no Vuex - just to see how things work without it, using a store)

 1. Ensure you have `npm` installed.